Amid claims of bias, 12 jurors are selected for Bill Cosby retrial

 Breaking News Emails

-The new trial is set to begin April 9, and prosecutors and the defense team have spent the last three days questioning potential jurors who must decide if Cosby is guilty of drugging and molesting Andrea Constand at his home in 2004.
+The new trial is set to begin Monday, and prosecutors and the defense team have spent much of last week questioning potential jurors who must decide whether Cosby is guilty of drugging and molesting Andrea Constand at his home in 2004.
 They still must choose six alternates for the trial, which is expected to last a month.

 There were some tense moments in the Pennsylvania courtroom when Cosby's lawyers, for the second day in a row, alleged that prosecutors were trying to keep some people off the jury because of their race or gender.